 This is the level of importance of obedience I want my kids to adopt.
 Teaching children to WANT to obey is far more important than teaching them to look like they are obeying.
 And don’t worry, I get that the first few years of a child’s life don’t really apply to this principle.
-This is indeed the season when mom/dad need to work toward obedience without giving much explanation.
-But as your child enters the preschool years, it’s time to start helping them understand that there is much more to obedience than making mom smile.
+This is indeed the season when Mom/Dad needs to work toward obedience without giving much explanation.
+But as your child enters the preschool years, it’s time to start helping them understand that there is much more to obedience than making Mom smile.

 1. Obedience shows that you believe.

 1 Samuel 15:22 reminds us that “to obey is better than sacrifice.”
 What God is trying to teach the Israelites here is that he wants them to obey FAR more than he wants them to pay for their sins through sacrifice.

 The same is true for us.
-Obedience is one way that we show God that we believe that He will do what He said He will do.
-It’s one way that we can outwardly show our inward disposition toward God.
+Obedience is one way we show God that we believe He will do what He said He will do.
+It’s one way we can outwardly show our inward disposition toward God.
 He does forgive us when we mess up, but He desires that we strive first to not mess up.
 That is how we demonstrate true belief.

 Conversely, disobedience reveals the exact opposite.
 It uncovers our depravity, our futile and selfish desires to have things our own way rather than God’s.
 When we disobey God, it’s like telling Him that He isn’t enough or that we aren’t sure if He will come through for us.